wing5wong/artisan-whs-static/source/_news/2020-08-10_whs-results-dance-nz-made-2020-regionals-final-night.md

 show_in_slider: true
 date: 2020-08-10T23:29:48.970Z
 ---
+**Wow!!
+What a night.**

-Wow !!
-What a night.
-We were so proud of the heart and soul our amazing students brought to the stage for Dance NZ Made 2020!!
+**We were so proud of the heart and soul our amazing students brought to the stage for Dance NZ Made 2020!!**

-RESULTS
+#### RESULTS

 Year 9-10
 2nd Place Triple H

 Year 11-13
 2nd Place WHS Senior Team

 Open Section
 2nd Place Birds Set Free
 3rd Place The way you make me feel

 _Photos taken by Kate Regan_